 At Easter, T was sent some little chicks and some table decorations by her Grandparents.
 One look at them and I thought they’d be perfect for a quick and easy spring sensory bin!
 In addition to the chicks and decorations, I added: – some dried lentils, – a nest that I found in ASDA’s Easter […]

 Have some fun exploring how to create and change sounds with this fun music maker craft!
-You will need: * Two small containers (we used empty baked bean cans) * Two balloons * Dried food such as corn, rice or pasta * Scissors * Sticky tape View this post on Instagram Any guesses what we're […]
+You will need: * Two small containers (we used empty baked bean cans) * Two balloons * Dried food such as corn, rice or pasta * Scissors * Sticky tape It’s a pretty self-explanatory process, but just in case […]